 The department proposes an amendment to the section heading to reflect the year for which the proposed assessment of maintenance taxes and fees is applicable.
-The department also proposes amendments in subsections (a), (b), (c), (d), (e), (f), and (h) to reflect the appropriate year for accurate application of the section.
+The department also proposes amendments in subsections (a) - (f), and (h) to reflect the appropriate year for accurate application of the section.

-The department proposes amendments in subsections (a)(1), (2), (3), (4), (6), (8), and (9); (c)(1), (2), and (3); (d); and (e) to update rates to reflect the methodology the department developed for 2013.
+The department proposes amendments in subsections (a)(1) - (9), (c)(1) - (3), (d), (e), and (f) to update rates to reflect the methodology the department developed for 2014.
 This methodology is explained following the description of proposed amendments.

-Finally, the department proposes amendments in subsections (d), (e), (f), and (h) that are grammatical in nature, for consistency with current department rule drafting style.
-In subsection (d), (e), and (f), every appearance of the word "shall" is changed to "must".
-In subsection (h), the word "shall" is changed to "will."
+Finally, the department proposes amendments in subsections (a)(1) - (9), (b), (c)(1) - (3), (d), (e), and (f), that are nonsubstantive in nature to conform with the department's writing style guides.
+In subsections (a)(1) - (9), (b), (c)(1) - (3), (d), (e), and (f), every appearance of the words "pursuant to the" is changed to "under."

-The following paragraphs provide an explanation of the methodology used to determine proposed rates of assessment for maintenance taxes and fees for 2013:
+The following paragraphs provide an explanation of the methodology used to determine proposed rates of assessment for maintenance taxes and fees for 2014:

-In general, the department's 2013 revenue need (the amount that must be funded by maintenance taxes or fees; examination overhead assessments; the department's self-directed budget account, as established under the Insurance Code §401.252; and premium finance examination assessments) is determined by calculating the department's total cost need, and subtracting from that number funds resulting from fee revenue and funds remaining from fiscal year 2012.
+In general, the department's 2014 revenue need (the amount that must be funded by maintenance taxes or fees; examination overhead assessments; the department's self-directed budget account, as established under Insurance Code §401.252; and premium finance examination assessments) is determined by calculating the department's total cost need, and subtracting from that number funds resulting from fee revenue and funds remaining from fiscal year 2013.